tsoj/ecs_prototype/README.md

 # This is a C++14 single header entity-component-system library
 ### How to use it

-First of all, everything is int the `ecs` namespace.
+First of all, everything is in the `ecs` namespace.

 ###### Create an entity:
     Entity a = Entity::createEntity();